CiscoDevNet/homebridge-c9800/README.md

     sudo npm install -g --unsafe-perm homebridge

-Then all subsequent installations must be like this:
+Then all subsequent plugin installations must be like this:

     sudo npm install -g --unsafe-perm homebridge-c9800